 The church is gearing up for the big day when she would be canonized as a Saint Teresa of Calcutta.

-Mother Teresa Statues
+Mother Teresa Statues in Kolkata

 Park Street has two statues of Mother Teresa, the first one was installed at the Park Street – Camac Street crossing which was erected a few years back and the second one has been recently installed at the Arch Bishop’s House on Park Street, this was installed to commemorate the sainthood of Mother Teresa.